 HISTORY

-The restaurant is named after EVERT Von Guinea who was a slave from Guinea in West Africa that arrived in the Cape of Good Hope on the ship Hasselt in 1658.
+The restaurant is named after EVERT Von Guinea who was a slave from Guinea in West Africa and who first settled here.

-EVERT built a fortified building using “koffieklip” (stone from the area) and clay in an effort to protect a fountain on the property that was needed to water his crops.
-This structure is believed to form part of the middle section of the current restaurant site.
+EVERT built a fortified building using “koffieklip” (stone from the area) and clay in an effort to protect a fountain on the property that was used to water his crops.
+This koffieklip structure is believed to form part of the middle section of the current restaurant site.

 EVERT prospered as a successful farmer and provided fruit and vegetables to the way station of the VOC trade route between the Netherlands and the East Indies.